-She is now already a popular artist with an agent based in London who thinks her work is "highly collectible".
+She is now an established artist with an agent based in London who thinks her work is "highly collectible".
 Buyers have been enthusiastic about her paintings:

 "Your paintings are really powerful."